The Outlook for Global Business Remains Strong

 Nearly 78% believe that doing international business is good for their organization based on their forecast for the current global economy over the next 6 months.

-While a failed expansion attempt is always possible, they often arise due to poor organizational planning since nearly 78% of respondents believe that participating in international business is suitable for their organization.
+While a failed expansion attempt is always possible, they often arise due to poor strategic planning since nearly 78% of respondents believe that participating in international business is suitable for their organization.

 This also points to the fact that not all organizations are ready for expansion despite the current conditions.
+Our Washington, DC-based business consulting services can help.
 Test your global readiness in just a few minutes.

 Most respondents believe they are in a good position to take advantage of current global conditions.
 In fact, 76% do not agree that it is too risky to do business with international counterparts.